phoenixBPhoenix phoenix

 Antipsychotics

-Antipsychotic drugs are typically prescribed in tablet or liquid form and are taken once or twice a a day.
+Antipsychotic drugs are typically prescribed in tablet or liquid form and are taken once or twice each day.
 Prolixin and Haldol can be given as a long-acting injection that lasts from 2-4 weeks.

-Early (and the most common) side effects of most antipsychotic medications are constipation, blurring of vision, clumsiness, nasal congestion, and dry mouth.
-These typically fade as the person adjusts to the medication.
+Early side effects of most antipsychotic medications are constipation, blurring of vision, clumsiness, nasal congestion, and dry mouth.
+These antipsychotic side effects typically fade as the person adjusts to the medication.

-In recent years newer "atypical" antipsychotic medications have been developed that usually result in fewer short and long term side effects.
-I will discuss both the traditional antipsychotics and the newer ones briefly below.
+In recent years newer "atypical" antipsychotic medications have been developed that usually result in fewer short and long-term side effects.
+A brief discussion of both traditional antipsychotics and newer medications is below.

 medication